The Talking Eggs (picture book): Plot

-A widow has two daughters and runs a farm that raises chicken and grows beans and cotton.
+An impoverished widow has two daughters and runs a farm that raises chickens and grows beans and cotton.
 Rose is the oldest and mean.
 Blanche is the youngest and kind.
 The mother favors Rose more and forces Blanche to do all the work while Rose and her mother sit on the porch and fantasize moving to the city.

 One day, Blanche meets an old woman at the well who asks for some water to quench her thirst.
 Blanche gives her some water.
 This makes her late when bringing the water to her mother and sister.
 Blanche is scolded and beaten and she runs off into the woods where she meets the old woman again.

 The old woman takes Blanche to her house deep in the woods to live with her for a while.
 As the branches open the path to the old woman's house, she advises Blanche not to laugh at anything there.
 When they entered the old woman's property, Blanche finds that the old woman owns a two-headed cow with corkscrew-like horns that brayed like a mule.
-There was also multi-colored chickens that whistle like mockingbirds with some of them hopping around on one leg, some having three legs, and some having four legs.
+There were also multi-colored chickens that whistle like mockingbirds with some of them hopping around on one leg, some having three legs, and some having four legs.

 There, Blanche behaves well and follows the old woman's orders.
 As she went to get firewood, the old woman removed her head in order to brush her two long braids.
 After putting her head back on, she gave Blanche a beef bone to put in the pot which soon filled with stew.
-When Blanche was given a single grain of rice to grain, the mortar overflowed with rice.
-The day is closed out by a night dance from rabbits in clothes.
+When Blanche was given a single grain of rice to grind in the stone mortar, it overflowed with rice.
+The day is closed out by a night dance from rabbits in clothes where one of them played the banjo.

 The next morning, Blanche milks the two-headed cow which produces sweet milk.
 Before sending Blanche home, the old woman takes her to the chicken house and tells her to take the eggs that say "take me" and to leave the eggs that say "don't take me".
 Once she is close to home, Blanche is instructed to throw them over her shoulder and she will get a surprise when the eggs break.
-When Blanche goes to do this, all of the plain eggs say "take me" and the fancy-looking ones say "don't take me."
-Obeying the old woman's instructions, Blanche takes all the plain eggs.

-When Blanche gets close to home, she throws the eggs over her shoulders.
-To her surprise, gems, money, and dresses come out of them, along with a horse and carriage which she rides the rest of the way home.
+Blanche goes into the chicken house and finds a collection of eggs, some plain and some jeweled.
+All of the plain eggs say "take me" and the fancy-looking ones say "don't take me."
+Blanche only takes the plain eggs as she was told.
+When she tosses them over her shoulder to her surprise, gems, money, and dresses come out of them, along with a horse and carriage which Blanche rides the rest of the way home.